evolvedbinary/hsg-project-wiki/Publishing-New-Volumes-to-Website.md

   - Set the radio button to generate `Both` epub and mobi-bound epubs.
   - Click `Generate eBooks`.
 5. In your Downloads folder, you will see a folder entitled “frus-ebooks-[date]” with subfolders “epub” “mobi” and “mobi-bound”.
-  - When you see that the eBook batch conversion has successfully completed at the bottom of the eBook Batch Helper, open the “epub” subfolder in your Downloads folder.
+  - If you see at the bottom of the eBook Batch Helper that the eBook batch conversion has successfully completed, open the “epub” subfolder in your Downloads folder.
 6. In the folder, you should see a .epub file named with the volume’s frus-id.
-Open this file and review it in iBooks.
+Open this file and review it in **iBooks.
   - Verify the file is properly formatted:
-    * Check the table of contents.
+    * Check the table of contents
-    * Click the hyperlinks for random documents.
+    * Click the hyperlinks for random documents
     * Check headings
     * Check lists
     * Check tables
+    * Check any images
     * etc.
 7. If the .epud file is appropriately formatted, upload this file to:
   - the volume’s folder in S3, and